 There is an overabundance of quality furnishings in the secondary marketplace these days.
 The ability to sell even a portion of the furniture with the home has an obvious advantage to the seller: the ability to avoid paying to move the pieces, and to recoup some of their investment with very little effort.
 They can also feel good that their expensive or custom items will be enjoyed by the new owners.
 A well-furnished home may have an advantage in a competitive market as well.
 We’ve seen a fully furnished and decorated property sell with the entirety of its contents in place, down to the linens.

 If you’re considering selling your home furnished, or even hoping to sell some of your furniture to your buyers, you should consult with your Realtor before you list your home.
-If you are going to advertise it as furnished, be prepared and have a separate, itemized list with pricing of the furniture.
-You may choose to tag furnishings for sale during the listing phase, or provide an itemized list of the items that are for sale.
+If you are going to advertise it as furnished, be prepared and have a separate, itemized list with the pricing of the furniture.
+You may choose to tag furnishings for sale during the listing phase or provide an itemized list of the items that are for sale.
 If your buyers are getting a loan to purchase the home, then the lender will likely require any sale of personal property to be handled outside of the sale of the property.

-• Be sure that you are complying with any state or federal laws and real estate protocols for your area.
+- Be sure that you are complying with any state or federal laws and real estate protocols for your area.

-• Secure the real estate deal first!
+- Secure the real estate deal first!
 We recommend clearing all contingencies before offering or negotiating over furnishings, and completing a separate bill of sale for personal property.

-• Be willing to negotiate.
+- Be willing to negotiate.
 Your buyers will know that they are saving you time and money as well.

-• Be willing to remove items they don’t want, and have a plan in place for quick removal if necessary.
+- Be willing to remove items they don’t want, and have a plan in place for quick removal if necessary.

 On balance, we think selling furnishings and accessories along with the home is a win-win for everyone involved.